 The new world offerings are anchored by a heavy California presence, while the overall tenor of the wine list leans old world.
 Specifically, France’s Burgundy region.
 An epic array of red Burgundies takes up around 40 pages, while white Burgundies occupy around 30 pages.
 Italian reds play a big part, too.
 Along with red Rhônes that are numerous enough to be divided into those from the Northern Rhône Valley and those from the Southern.

 One thing we especially like about this wine list is the structure and formatting.
-It’s about 200 pages, so a printable wine inventory spreadsheet has less use than automated beverage inventory software, but it’s a breezy read.
+It’s about 200 pages, so a printable bar inventory template has less use than automated beverage inventory software, but it’s a breezy read.
 The layout is clean and easy to follow.
 The organization is logical and compelling.
 The contents of the wine list are phenomenal, of course, but the execution and delivery of that content is excellent.
 That’s why Eleven Madison Park always gets top marks.

 Here’s the other wine program on this list with a wine tower.
 It features centrally to Pluckemin’s architecture and houses over 10,000 bottles.
 As of this writing, there appear to be no angels employed in its navigation.
 We will keep you updated.
 The full wine list is 127 pages that lean Californian and French, with particular focus on Burgundy, the Rhône, Bordeaux, and Champagne.
 Other international strengths include Piedmont, Tuscany, Spain, and Germany.